HPCBio/BW_VariantCalling/README.markdown

 # Basics

-## Introduction
+## Introduction: the best practices workflow

-This pipeline implements the GATK's best practices for germline variant calling in Whole Genome and Whole Exome Next Generation Sequencing datasets (https://software.broadinstitute.org/gatk/best-practices/), given a single sample or a cohort of samples.
+This pipeline implements the GATK's best practices ([Figure 1.](#figure-1)) for germline variant calling in Whole Genome and Whole Exome Next Generation Sequencing datasets (https://software.broadinstitute.org/gatk/best-practices/), given a single sample or a cohort of samples.
 In its latest version, 3.6,  the best practices include the following stages:

 1. Mapping to the reference genome
 2. Marking duplicates